The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Quantitative Results

 \subsection{Effect of Disclosures without Explanations}

 We consider the effects of disclosures without explanations by comparing between phase 1 and phase 2 in without explanations conditions with either type of bias.

-In the case of both direct and indirect bias, we find that disclosing model bias alone does not have a significant effect on any of the outcome metrics (gender parity, fairness perception, accuracy, FPR, and FNR).
+For both direct and indirect bias, we find that disclosing model bias alone does not have a significant effect on any of the outcome metrics (gender parity, fairness perception, accuracy, FPR, and FNR).

-However, in the case of indirect bias, when we disclose both the model bias and the relationship between the protected and proxy feature (i.e., that some universities in the study are women's colleges), participants were significantly more likely to report that the model is unfair or that this unfairness caused them to disagree with the model's decisions (\autoref{subfig:disc_fp}).
-Interestingly, this still does not translate to fairer decisions---as seen in \autoref{subfig:disc_dmf}, the gender parity does not change significantly on disclosing both model bias and correlations in the case of indirect bias.
+However, in the case of indirect bias, when we disclose both the model bias and the relationship between the protected and proxy feature (i.e., that some universities in the study are women's colleges), participants were significantly more likely to report that the model is unfair or that this unfairness caused them to disagree with the model's decisions (\aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:disc_fp}}{\autoref{subfig:disc_fp})}.
+Interestingly, this still does not translate to fairer decisions---as seen in \aptLtoX[graphic=no,type=html]{Figure~\ref{subfig:disc_dmf}}{\autoref{subfig:disc_dmf}}, the gender parity does not change significantly on disclosing both model bias and correlations in the case of indirect bias.

 In sum, we find that, interestingly, being explicitly told that the model is biased does not affect participants' fairness perception of the model decisions (in both direct and indirect bias conditions).
-But, disclosing both the model bias and the correlation between protected and proxy feature does lead to participants perceiving the model as less fair in the case of indirect bias.
-However, this is not sufficient to improve the decision-making fairness.
+In the direct bias condition, this could be because the model is perceived as unfair even pre-disclosures.
+In the indirect bias condition, this might be because disclosures alone, without explanations, are insufficient for participants to fully acknowledge the bias in the model's predictions.
+But, disclosing both the model bias and the correlation between protected and proxy features does lead to participants perceiving the model as less fair in the case of indirect bias.
+However, this is not sufficient to improve decision-making fairness.
+This may be because, although disclosures assist participants in recognizing the unfairness of model predictions, they still lack sufficient information to overturn individual predictions without additional guidance on how the model utilizes the correlation between protected and proxy features.